-10.8 With effect from 1st July 2015 all schools are subject to a duty to have "due regard to the need to prevent people being drawn into terrorism" (section 26, Counter Terrorism and Security Act 2015).
-This is known as The Prevent Duty.

-- 10.9 There is no single way to identify an individual who is likely to be susceptible to an extremist ideology.
+- 13.3.1 With effect from 1st July 2015, all schools are subject to a duty to have "due regard to the need to prevent people being drawn into terrorism" (section 26, Counter Terrorism and Security Act 2015).
+This is known as The Prevent Duty. - 13.3.2 There is no single way to identify an individual who is likely to be susceptible to an extremist ideology.
 Specific background factors may contribute to vulnerability and these are often combined with specific needs for which an extremist group may appear to provide answers, and specific influences such as family, friends and online contacts.
 The use of social media has become a significant feature in the radicalisation of young people.

-More information on these factors is in Appendix 4. - 10.10 Our school, like all others, is required to identify a Prevent Single Point of Contact (SPOC) who will be the lead within the organisation for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism: this will normally be the Designated Safeguarding Lead.
-The SPOC for our school is Richard Baker.
-The responsibilities of the SPOC are described in Appendix 5. - 10.11 Staff of St.Wilfrid's Catholic School will be alert to changes in a child's behaviour or attitude which could indicate that they are in need of help or protection. - 10.12 St.Wilfrid's Catholic School will monitor online activity with the school to ensure that inappropriate sites are not accessed by pupils of staff.
-This is best done by the use of specialist online monitoring software, which in this school is called Policy Central. - 10.12 When any member of staff has concerns that a pupil/student may be at risk of radicalisation or involvement in terrorism, they should speak with the SPOC and to the Designated Safeguarding Lead if this is not the same person. - 10.13 Numerous factors can contribute to and influence the range of behaviours that are defined as violent extremism, but most young people do not become involved in extremist action.
+More information on these factors is in Appendix 4. - 13.3.3 Our school, like all others, is required to identify a Prevent Single Point of Contact (SPOC) who will be the lead within the organisation for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism: this will normally be the DSL.
+The SPOC for our school is Richard Baker (H/T).
+The responsibilities of the SPOC are described in Appendix 5. - 13.3.4 Staff within our school will be alert to changes in a child's behaviour or attitude which could indicate that they are in need of help or protection. - 13.3.5 Our School will monitor online activity within the school to ensure that inappropriate sites are not accessed by students or staff.
+This is best done by the use of specialist online monitoring software, which in this school is called Policy Central. - 13.3.6 When any member of staff has concerns that a student may be at risk of radicalisation or involvement in terrorism, they should speak with the SPOC and to the DSL if this is not the same person. - 13.3.7 Numerous factors can contribute to and influence the range of behaviours that are defined as violent extremism, but most young people do not become involved in extremist action.
 For this reason the appropriate interventions in any particular case may not have any specific connection to the threat of radicalisation, for example they may address mental health, relationship or drug/alcohol issues.